|

 format and cannot be put into tabular files.

-- Note that when doing waveforms or pairs-difference, pressing the 'p'
+- When doing waveforms or pairs-difference, pressing the 'p'

 key stores BOTH frequency and amplitude data.
 If you want to store